 Our Labor Market Analysts provide data, facts and projections to help job seekers and businesses.

-The Department of Labor has information and free services for job seekers and workers.
-We offer: resume help, career guidance, job placement and referrals.
+If you are a job seeker, we offer you resume help, career guidance, job placement and referrals.
 At New York State Career Centers, there are Resource Rooms where you can: